9 Weeks Pregnant

 11 Weeks Pregnant

 Baby: It's another big growth week.
 When your doctor uses a Doppler stethoscope now, she can hear the rapid "swooshing" noises of the heartbeat.
-Your baby's genitals are developing, but the sex can't be determined yet.
+Your baby's genitals are developing, but the sex can't be determined yet by ultrasound.

 Tip of the Week: Schedule a dentist appointment.
 See your dentist at least once in these nine months.
 Brush and floss daily, and take your prenatal vitamin for calcium to keep your teeth strong.
 Your gums may bleed more because of pregnancy hormones and increased blood volume.
 If they do, use a soft toothbrush.

 Baby: All parts of your baby are developing, from tooth buds to toenails.
 Your baby will keep developing and getting larger and stronger for the rest of your pregnancy.
 By the end of this week, the chance of miscarriage drops considerably.

 Mom-to-be: You'll feel more energetic for the next few weeks.
 The typical weight gain by now is from 1.5 to 5 pounds.
 Fathers-to-be might also experience pregnancy symptoms, called couvade, or "hatching," during the third month and at delivery, including nausea, abdominal pain, appetite changes, and weight gain.